 If so, take a look at the 300 year old house on the hill to your right as you get off the bridge.
-And think about Richard Somers, the grandson of the man who built that house.
+Then think about Richard Somers, the great-grandson of the man who built that house.

 I invite you to join me and dozens of local residents at 1:30 P.M. that day when we gather again by that old house to hear the remarkable story of America’s first war against Jihad that brought Somers and 12 other young Americans to their deaths in Tripoli on September 4, 1804.

-But over the years, I learned these important new details at the September ceremonies in Somers Point.
+But over the years, I learned these important new details at the ceremonies held each September in Somers Point.

 At this meeting, the Tripoli ambassador gave this response when Adams and Jefferson asked why his country was attacking us: